What Happens During Your First Physical Therapy Visit?

 Why Choose ProTouch Physical Therapy

-ProTouch Physical Therapy is different from typical clinics.
+ProTouch is different from typical physical therapy clinics.
 You get one-on-one care without time limits.
 Your therapist focuses only on you.
 Many other clinics treat multiple patients at the same time.
 Therapy often works better when you receive undivided attention.

 The team has 25 years of combined experience.
 They are specialist providers who undergo continuous training.
 They specialize in: